Spatial Re-parameterization for N:M Sparsity: Introduction

-In this paper, we address this inquiry through empirical observation of network sparsity over the spatial domain,~\emph{i.e.}, spatial sparsity.
-Particularly, N:M sparsity displays a consistent sparsity rate of $1-\frac{\text{N}}{\text{M}}$ at every spatial location of convolution filters owing to the distinctive sparse pattern depicted in the input channel dimension (Fig.~\ref{fig:toy_example}a).
-Conversely, unstructured sparsity can exhibit a notable variation in spatial sparsity (Fig.~\ref{fig:toy_example}b), which we confirm to be ubiquitous in existing unstructured sparsity methods and crucial for their robust performance retention compared with N:M sparsity methods (Sec.~\ref{sec:spatial_vari}).
-To explain this, a heterogeneous distribution of weights across various positions aids in giving precedence to the most informative visual elements in the spatial domain, consequently resulting in enhanced performance for the sparse networks.
-Self-evidently, N:M sparsity falters to assign adequate weights for the informative visual elements especially when the sparsity rate is high, therefore leading to more performance degradation.
+In this paper, we answer this question through empirical observation of network sparsity over the spatial domain.
+Particularly, N:M sparsity displays a consistent sparsity rate of $1-\frac{\text{N}}{\text{M}}$ at every spatial location of convolution filters owing to the distinctive sparse pattern depicted in the input channel dimension (Figure\,\ref{fig:toy_example}a).
+Conversely, unstructured sparsity can exhibit a notable variation in spatial sparsity (Figure\,\ref{fig:toy_example}b), which we confirm to be ubiquitous in existing unstructured sparsity methods and crucial for their robust performance retention compared with N:M sparsity methods (Sec.~\ref{sec:spatial_vari}). {To explain this, a heterogeneous distribution of weights across various positions facilitates prioritization of salient visual features within each local receptive field during sliding window operations, thereby yielding superior performance of sparse networks.
+For instance, weights that are located in the center of local receptive field exhibit more significant importance for the shallow network layers, as shown in Figure\,\ref{variant_spatial}. } Self-evidently, N:M sparsity falters to assign adequate weights for the informative visual elements especially when the sparsity rate is high, therefore leading to more performance degradation.